yochaigal/newschoolrevolution/_posts/2020-01-19-what-is-the-nsr-part-1.md

 ](http://luminescentlich.blogspot.com/2017/06/the-gonzo-vs-weird.html) writes, it is through _the thrill of discovery and the atmosphere of the fantastic_ that the players experience _The Weird_ in play.
 They start from a place of seeming normality, and venture into the abnormal.
 In a _Weird_ setting, sentient lion/ostrich hybrids hunting for prey through vast jungles would be unusual, and equally terrifying to the player characters.

 ## Weird Games
-Over the past few years, there have been quiet a few game systems & settings released with this sort of play experience in mind.
+Over the past few years, there have been quite a few game systems & settings released with this sort of play experience in mind.
 One in particular stands out:
 <br>

 ### Troika!
 Numinous Edition